 This new generation Protein A ELISA Kit is calibrated against the construct of MabSelectSuRe™ and should be used against all unnatural lower molecular weight constructs of Protein A. This kit features a new assay protocol that eliminates sample boiling and the subsequent centrifugation step, thereby reducing assay time by over 1 hour.
 The kit detects Protein A levels to <100 pg/ml.
+Please use Sample Diluent, Item No. I600, with these kits; also included in the kit.

 The assay protocol recommended in the kits' product insert have been developed with consideration given to typical limits of detection required in bioprocess impurity analysis.
 The assays are very robust with respect to protocol options and thus it is possible to modify the protocol to achieve performance parameters more optimal for your analytical needs.
 Sample volume, incubation times, and use of various sequential (forward or reverse sequential) schemes can lead to significant changes in sensitivity, reduction of non-specific sample matrix affects, or greater upper analytical range.
 If you change the protocol, it will be necessary to qualify that those changes achieve acceptable accuracy, specificity, and precision.
 Please refer to the section below on "How to Qualify HCP & Impurity Assays."
 For advice on how best to modify an assay to meet your objectives you are encouraged to contact our Technical Services Department.